 Shifting and handling of panels without adequate lifting equipment and the improper curing of structural sealant are some other faults, observes Kanchwala.
 To overcome these, a builder should select the right fabricator through the process of shop drawings.
 The methodology for erection and logistics should be kept in mind and there should be correct supervision to avoid any accidents or difficulties during construction.

-Govind stresses on the importance of pre-construction designs to be realized at an early stage.
+Govind stresses the importance of pre-construction designs to be realized at an early stage.
 This greatly reduces site implementation problems.
 Advanced planning and following proper site sequences is critical.
 Good management systems and site monitoring with technical knowledge (not just labour management) will solve many problems.

 With these potential problems, many designers are grappling to execute a well-designed efficient curtail wall.
 Therefore, it is becoming increasingly necessary to get curtain wall consultants to help identify performance issues and assess the risks that unusual designs might present.
-The challenges can be straightened out carefully with the assistance of consultants, who are actively engaged in the business of performing forensic evaluations of aging and failed curtain walls.
-They are better equipped to access on the merits of past successes and failures while helping to meet owner’s expectations for more uncommon curtainwall designs.
+The challenges can be straightened out carefully with the assistance of consultants, who are actively engaged in the business of performing forensic evaluations of ageing and failed curtain walls.
+They are better equipped to access the merits of past successes and failures while helping to meet the owner’s expectations for more uncommon curtainwall designs.